-Awarded to students in the MBDC program who demonstrate excellence in academic achievement.
+Awarded to students in the MBDC program at the time of their offer who demonstrate excellence in academic achievement.

 THE FACULTY ONTARIO GRADUATE SCHOLARSHIP (\$15,000)

 Awarded to a student who has achieved a first-class average (which is an A- at McMaster) in each of the last two completed years of study (full-time equivalent).
 The Faculty Ontario Graduate Scholarships are only available to domestic students.